 The heating pad has a fabric cover to not only protect the hedgehog from the heat but also to provide an easy way to clean, by simply unzipping the cover off and putting it in with the washing.

-Heat pads need to have strong cable casing from the cables that come out of the heat pad as pygmy hedgehogs may try to chew on the cables.
+Heat pads need to have strong cable casing from the cables that come out of the heat pad as hedgehogs may try to chew on the cables.
 Otherwise, they could get electrocuted if they accidentally chew through the cables.

 How warm should an hedgehogs cage be?